Sunbird-AIAssistant/ai-bot-installer/README.md

 6. redis
 7. nginx-public-ingress

-and complete the below migrations and installations :
+and the following pods will be in completed state:
 1. kong-api
 2. kong-consumer
 3. kong-migrations